furkhan26/flask--Api/README.md

 # flask--Api
-api for payment transaction---> GET and PUT
+FLask Api with 3 endpoint for song,podcast and audiobook, kindly check urls for testing.